 Teresa completed her masters thesis in our lab as a scholar of the German National Academic Foundation.
 As a PhD student at RWTH Aachen University, she continues to collaborate on projects related to neuromodulation and decision making across the life span.

 Galen is lab manager and project coordinator.
 He was in the lab as an undergraduate at Yale (BA in Psychology 2017).
-He is interested in the neurobiology of the regulation of craving as it relates to psychiatric disorders.
+He is interested in the neurobiology of craving and how mindfulness strategies affect impulsivity in decision-making.